Seriously, it’s possible to get married for under $12,000.

 Plus, you don’t have to fully exclude all of your loved ones.
 Here are a couple ideas that some of our clients have actually done:

-- Plan a destination wedding, and invite the people who you care about most.
+You can have a destination wedding or elopement and invite the people who you care about most.
 One of our clients did this knowing that MOST of the people invited wouldn’t be able to make it.
 But they weren’t hurt/offended, because they still got an invitation.

 Bonus tip: if you want to do it for EVEN less, you can get married for way under $12k here in the Adirondack Mountains in upstate New York.